SaileshP97/multilingual-tokenizer/README.md

-# multilingual-tokenizer
+# Multilingual Tokenizer

-# 🧠 Indian Languages Text Corpus Processing Pipeline

-This repository provides a complete pipeline to download, clean, merge, and prepare multilingual Indian language datasets from Sangraha and Wikipedia.
-It also includes tokenizer training and model initialization steps.
+This repository is used to **extend a bilingual tokenizer to a multilingual one** by integrating text corpora from multiple Indian languages.
+It includes a complete pipeline to download, clean, merge, and prepare datasets from Sangraha and Wikipedia.
+The pipeline also supports tokenizer training and model initialization for multilingual NLP tasks.

 ---